 The Board of Frontier Developments plc established Corporate Governance arrangements through consideration of best practice guidelines and aspects of the UK Corporate Governance Code relevant to the Company.
 Progress is reviewed against the 12 principles of Corporate Governance issued by the Quoted Companies Alliance issued in the 2013 Corporate Governance Code for Small and Mid-sized Quoted Companies.
-Being an AIM-listed company Frontier is not required to comply with the UK Corporate Governance Code.
+Being an AIM-listed company Frontier is not required to comply, and has not fully complied, with the UK Corporate Governance Code.

 The Board is responsible for the long-term growth and profitability of Frontier Developments plc.
 Among its responsibilities it works with management to set corporate values and to develop strategy, including deciding its risk management policy and financial objectives.